DemiGodVoid/discordbot/ABOUT.md

 -
 To see the bots commands, simply type !commands.
 It's current commands is !set_rules/!rules/!meme/!meme number/!stopmeme/!chat .
 -
-!meme number simpy makes the bot auto meme every minute you put as the number, this is to make the server a little more fun.
+!meme number simply makes the bot auto meme every minute you put as the number, this is to make the server a little more fun.
 More will be added to the source code as time goes on.